ese-msc/c-primer/running.md

 ```{index} compiling
 ```

-Whereas Python is extremely simple to get working with straight away, C & C++ have a few extra hurdles before you can get the computer to run your code.
+Whereas Python is mostly fairly simple to get working with straight away, C & C++ have a few extra hurdles before you can get the computer to run your code.
 Your program must be compiled (and sometimes linked to other libraries) to produce a separate executable file, before that file can be run.
 In this section we present a number of ways of approaching this, listed in order of ease of use.

 ## Web based solutions
 ```{index} compiling:web-based